IvanGavlik/LearningBasicSQL/README.md

 ## ER diagram

-Here is ntity-relationship (ER) diagram for the example database used in this repo.
+Here is entity-relationship (ER) diagram for the database used in this repo.

 The diagram depicts the entities, or tables, in the database along with the foreign-key relationships between the tables.